 While you may be able to access a more affordable loan with less interest to pay, you’ll need to keep in mind the risk that comes with a secured loan.
 If you struggle to keep up with your loan repayments, you could lose your property.

-When taking out a loan you’ll need to decide between a secured and unsecured loan.
-An unsecured loan, also known as a personal loan, will usually be available to those with a fair to good credit score.
+Unsecured loans: These loans are also known as personal loans.
+Unsecured loans will usually be available to you if you have a fair to good credit score.
 This is because the stronger your credit score, the more reliable you look to lenders, with less risk of you being unable to pay back the loan.
 An unsecured loan doesn’t require you to putup an asset as security for the loan.

 Struggling to decide between a secured or unsecured loan?
 Our guide on unsecured vs. secured loans can help you to compare.